oemremolla/vueScout/README.md

-This project is the e commerce case.
+This project is the scout case.
 Created with vue.

 ### Tech Stack